 He was recognised posthumously by the organisers for the 2009 edition, naming his hometown Wetteren as ‘Dorp van de Ronde’ – which means the ‘Village of the Tour’ – with a local bakery serving an Achiel Buysse pastry.

 Fiorenzo Magni is the only rider to win the Tour of Flanders three times in a row: in 1949, 1950 and 1951.
 The powerful Italian rider won 109 races in his career.
 Magni acquired numerous nicknames like ‘the colossus of Monza’, ‘The White Wolf’ and ‘The Tuscan Flandrien’.
 The latter suited him perfectly, he was Flemish at heart and that toughness was displayed most memorably in the 1956 Giro d’Italia where he famously finished second with a dislocated shoulder, steering his bike up mountains with a bandage wrapped around his bars and pulling with his teeth!

 The rider from Mol won the race in 2005, 2006 and 2012.
-Can he add a fourth victory to his glittering Palmares?
-2017 is his last chance as he bid farewell to the peloton this season.
+He was not able to add a fourth victory to his glittering Palmares before he bid farewell to the peloton in 2017.

 When the Swiss machine did set his mind to something, he usually achieved it.
 In 2010, he stated numerous times that the Tour of Flanders was his big goal the year.
 He didn’t disappoint, soloing away from Tom Boonen on the Muur van Geraardsbergen and powering to the win.

 His 2013 win was just as impressive when he left his fellow escapees Sagan and Roelandts behind on the Paterberg with a fierce attack.